connorphee/league_app/README.md

 * Run `node app.js` and find the project in your browser at localhost:8000

 ## How to contribute
-Please see CONTRIBUTING.md
+Thank you for considering contributing to the League of Legends stat tracker, Please read our [contributing guide](CONTRIBUTING.md).

 If you think anything is missing from this doc, or would like to add something, please create an issue and let us know!
 We want to make contributing as easy and painless as possible!

 ## License

-League of Legends stat tracker is open-sourced software licensed under the [MIT License](LICENSE)
+League of Legends stat tracker is open-sourced software licensed under the [MIT License](LICENSE).